The Velvet Underground

 David Susskind's Open End, WNTA-TV, New York, New York

-The Velvet Underground appears on David Susskind's television show.
-John Wilcock reports this event in detail, in Other Scenes, in East Village Other, February 15, 1966 (p.
+Members of the Velvet Underground and Andy Warhol's Factory appear on David Susskind's TV show.
+John Wilcock reports this event in detail, in Other Scenes, in The East Village Other, February 15 – March 1, 1966, Vol. I No. 6 (p.
 4).
 At the bottom of the accompanying photograph, in which Cale and Malanga are clearly visible, the caption identifes the event as "Barbara Rubin, The Uptight Series."

 Also listen to a recording of Callie Angell's introduction to the Andy Warhol film Uptight #3 -- David Susskind, before its screening at The 7th Orphan Film Symposium: Moving Pictures Around the World on April 9, 2010.